 These are mound-building outdoor ants that usually nest outside and are millions in numbers.
 They only come inside in search of food.
 Outdoors, you find them in: mulch areas, lawns, patios, decks, and sidewalks.

-In short, fire ants don’t pose any danger for your plants but you might want to avoid stepping into their nest.
+In short, fire ants don’t pose any danger to your plants but you might want to avoid stepping into their nest.

 Carpenter ants nest inside walls, attics, or wooden structures that are water damaged or rotten.
 You often find their nest in firewood, gutter, tree trunk, decks, soffits, and sheds.